TylerMclaughlin/scrape_M4L/readme.md

 ## Using `pickle`

-This is the way to go if you for whatever reason can't or don't want to use Pandas.
+This is the way to go if you for whatever reason can't or don't want to use `pandas`.

 Pickled objects (python objects that have been saved using the `pickle` module. ) are convenient for loading results.
 But they have been shown to be unsafe as they can hide malicious software programs.
 Only use pickled objects if you trust the person who is sharing them.